 A Supreme Court case over contribution limits to groups formed to oppose or support ballot measures arose from a fight over rent control in Berkeley, Calif.
 A 1977 ballot measure would have controlled rents on many housing units in Berkeley if passed.
 Citizens Against Rent Control raised more than $250 from some of its contributors, in violation of the city's campaign finance regulation.
 The Supreme Court, however, found it was unconstitutional to limit how much individuals could contribute to such groups.
 Rent control continues to be a political issue in many cities, as this 2008 photo from a Save San Francisco rally attests.
 (Photo by Steve Rhodes, licensed under CC BY-NC-SA 2.0.)

 In Citizens Against Rent Control v.
-Berkeley, 454 U.S. 290 (1981), the Supreme Court rejected a Berkeley, California, statute limiting individuals’ contributions to groups opposing or supporting ballot initiatives to no more than $250 on the ground that it violated the right of expression and association.
+Berkeley, 454 U.S. 290 (1981), the Supreme Court rejected a Berkeley, California, statute limiting individuals’ contributions to groups opposing or supporting ballot initiatives to no more than $250 on the grounds that it violated the right of expression and association.

 Contemporaneous with the Federal Election Campaign Act of 1974 (FECA), the people of Berkeley passed the Election Reform Act of 1974.
 The FECA and the Berkeley act both contained limitations on contributions to candidates and limitations on expenditures made by candidates and political committees.

 Berkeley’s act also limited the amount that could be spent in elections to support or oppose ballot measures.

 The Supreme Court resolved challenges to the FECA in Buckley v.
 Valeo (1976), which clarified that contributions could be limited in furtherance of a governmental interest in combating corruption or the appearance of corruption of candidates in the political process, but that expenditure limitations violated the First Amendment.